wjzz/polyglot/connect_four/python/README.md

 * Unlimited memo even for 5x5 can easily take more than 4Gb of RAM.
 One needs to make a cut-off
 * pypy3 uses more RAM than cpython
 * pypy3 seems to be around 4x faster than cpython
+* inlining the enum type (into a bool or int) doesn't help performance

 Results
 =======